 Der Dutchman’s red velvet doughnut tastes just like red velvet cake, only in ring form.
 It comes topped with not-too-sweet cream cheese frosting, and although you can opt to order the doughnut without it, why would you?

-The Amish Baking Company serves fresh, hot, yeasted doughnuts (and pretzels!) from its mobile food truck every Wednesday from October-April at the Phillippi Farmhouse Market, using recipes that have been passed down through the owners' family.
+Peachey's Baking Company (formerly the Amish Baking Company, but still under the same ownership) serves fresh, hot, yeasted doughnuts (and pretzels!) from its mobile food truck every Wednesday from October-April at the Phillippi Farmhouse Market, using recipes that have been passed down through the owners' family.
 The doughnuts are enormous and pillowy, dripping with vanilla glaze, and they go down real easy.